• Transwest Logo

 A person uses a wooden stick to stir burning logs in an outdoor campfire.

-Fire safety applies to everyone, including rv campers
+Fire safety applies to everyone, including RVers

 When cooking over an open fire or charcoal grill while RV camping, it’s important to follow local regulations and fire safety guidelines.
 Rules may dictate how close fires can be to buildings, roads, or neighboring campsites, and these regulations can vary by location.